rng-guy/NFSMWBartender/README.txt

 This feature set LETS YOU CHANGE (per Heat level)
  • how many cops can (re)spawn without backup once a wave is exhausted,
  • the global cop-spawn limit for how many cops in total may chase you at any given time,
- • how quickly cops flee the pursuit if they don't belong (if at all),
+ • how quickly cops flee the pursuit if they do not belong (if at all),
  • which vehicles may spawn to chase and search for you (any amount; with counts and chances),
  • which vehicles may spawn in regular roadblocks (same liberties as above),
  • which vehicles may spawn as pre-generated cops in scripted events (ditto),